iwoithe/Random-Group-Generator/README.md

 ### Version 0.3

 - [x] Change the GUI framework used to PyQt5
-- [x] Make Random Group Generator more customizable (using QDockWidget)
+- [x] Make Random Group Generator more customizable
-- [x] Add the ability to import and export files
+- [x] Add the ability to import and export files (csv, xls, xlsx)
-- [ ] Create the CSS style sheets
+- [x] Create some styles
-- [ ] Add preferences
+- [x] Add preferences
-- [ ] Create a better icon
-- [ ] Create binaries for Linux, MacOS and Windows
+- [ ] Add more options for importing and exporting (ods)
+- [ ] Tools panel including many different name manipulation functions

 ### Version 0.4

-- [ ] Add a file system tree for quickly open files
+- [ ] Add a file system tree panel for file manipulation
+- [ ] Create more styles

 ## Contributing